Cyber-Guardians/.github/profile/README.md

     👋 Welcome to our team project
   </h1>
   <h4>
     We are 🛡️ Cybersecurity professionals 🔥 studying at Code Fellows.
-Night Owl Network is our end of the course presentation where we demonstrate our skills and knowledge we have learned in our Networking class 🙌.
+Cyber Guardians is our end of the course presentation where we demonstrate our skills and knowledge we have learned in our Networking class 🙌.
     </h4>
     <div id="header" align="center">
   <img src="https://github.com/Cyber-Guardians/.github/blob/main/Screenshot%202023-05-15%20090526.png"  width="30%" height="30%">